The Birth of a Nation Mixes Scripture and Slave Rebellion

 NOT RECOMMENDED FOR: Those who already know they disagree with Turner's rebellion and aren't interested in learning about how Turner used Scripture in support of his actions.

-Birth of a Nation, directed by Nate Parker, opens in theaters October 7, 2016.
+Birth of a Nation, directed by Nate Parker, opens in theaters October 7, 2016; available for home viewing January 10, 2017.
 It runs 120 minutes and stars Nate Parker, Armie Hammer, Penelope Ann Miller, Jackie Earle Haley, Mark Boone Jr., Colman Domingo, Aunjanue Ellis, Dwight Henry, Aja Naomi King, Esther Scott, Roger Guenveur Smith, Gabrielle Union.
 Watch the trailer for The Birth of a Nation here.

 Publication date: October 6, 2016